 If you are interested in pursuing a doctorate outside a structured doctoral program, please contact the respective professor of Political Science, Psychology, or Sociology who could potentially supervise your dissertation project.

-You have already started your doctorate at the University of Mannheim and would like to know what you need for an article-based dissertation?
+You have already started your doctorate and would like to know what you need for an article-based dissertation?
 Together with the Mannheim University Library, the School’s council of doctoral candidates has compiled a presentation on this topic, which is only available in German.

 Council of doctoral candidates